 A force majeure clause in a lease protects the tenant and landlord from factors out of their control and which cannot be anticipated e.g riots, acts of terrorism, floods, earthquakes, pandemics, etc. This provision allows for the suspension or exclusion of an obligation from both or either party in the event of any of the listed factors.
 In extreme situations, exercising force majeure may lead to termination of the lease agreement especially if the effects are very severe or irreparable.

 The first step to take when terminating a lease is giving adequate notice to the other party.
 The notice should be properly written making sure to include the date, contact information, reason to terminate the lease, signed, and well delivered.
+It can be in the form of a lease termination letter.
 Copies of any documents that are proof of the reason to terminate the lease should be attached to the notice.